RetroReversing/retroReversing/pages/n64/OmanArchive.md

 # HW & HW2 Folders (Hardware Verilog Models)
 Verilog is a Hardware Description Language used to Design and verify hardware.
 The HW and HW2 folders contain Verilog descriptions for the Nintendo 64 hardware, including the prototype development boards.

 ---
+# TOOLS Folder
+The Tools folder contains the source code of many of the tools distributed in the Nintendo 64 SDK.

+There is a `Makefile` in this directory that can be used to build all of the tools at once.

+## COMPUTILS
+The CompUtils folder contains code for a bunch of compiler tools such as `nld`, `gdis`, `gnm` and `r4300_check`.

+## CONTROLLER
+The Controller folder contains example C code for a Unix (IRIX) program that can access a game controller.
+Probably useful for testing code before the N64 hardware was ready by connecting a controller directly to the IRIX workstation.

+## CONV - multigen database conversion tools
+Multigen was a tool for creating 3D models and environments on SGI IRIX workstations and so was ideal for creating 3D graphics for the N64.

+In fact Nintendo had its own fork of the project specifically for the Nintendo 64 called `Ningen`.

+{% include link-to-other-post.html post="/n64-3d-modelling" description="For more information about MultiGen and Ningen check out this post on 3D Modelling Software for the N64." %}

+The CONV project is source code for a series of tools to convert Multigen models and textures to a format that can be run on the N64.
+These tools include:
+* flt2c - Convert 3D models in FLT format to C code
+* rgb2c - convert RGB textures to C code
+* ppmquant - reduce colours in pixmap
+* imscale - RGB image scale tool

+## DATA - Verilog data tools
+Not sure exactly what these tools are for but something to do with manipulating `.data` scripts for Verilog.

+Tools included I n this package are:
+* checkaudio - extracts and verifies audio from Verilog log file
+* checkhex
+* checkimage - extracts and verifies image from Verilog log file
+* checkvideo - extracts image from `vi.tab` and compare to rgb file
+* data2rdram
+* rdram2data
+* rdram2image
+* rdramgclr
+* bump - creates bump map?
+* dump2mem
+* gbi2mem

+There seems to be a few tools from converting rdram to data and back but it is not clear what the purpose of this would be.

+## DLPRINT - Print DisplayLists
+This folder is the course code for a tool called `dlprint` that basically sits in a loop waiting for Display Lists to be passed to it and it will print them to the console, very useful for debugging.

+So how exactly do we pass display lists to the tool?
+Well it seems to use a macro defined in `u64gio.h` called `DEV_U64_DATA` for this purpose and is set to the path: `/dev/u64_data`.

+Notice that this is a UNIX device (in `/dev` folder) so it is used to communicate with the N64 development board that was inside the workstation.

+It calls a function called `uhOpenGame` which is defined in the `LIBULTRAHOST` project in the file `OPENGAME.C`.
+It returns a file descriptor if it succeeds.

+## DRIVERD - Driver Daemon startup utility
+This folder contains the source code for a program called `driverd` which is used to setup the N64 emulation hardware.
+This program is a daemon so it runs in the background and should only ever be running one instance at any given time.

+It provides functionality to send commands to running games and read responses.
+You can use this functionality by using the IRIX device driver for u64.
+See the `dlprint` source code above for example code utilising this driver daemon.

+## EMULATE - N64 Emulator by SGI
+This folder contains the source code for the `emulate` executable and the library `libem.a`.
+The emulate tool takes in a rom image and a bunch of parameters whether to enable lighting and openGL.

+This tool is used as a High Level emulator running on the IRIX workstation and forks a process of each of the RSP and RDP simulators to handle the additional chips.

+## GLOAD - Game Loader
+This folder contains the source code for the command `gload` which is use for loading a ROM into the N64 development board inside the IRIX workstation.
+Unlike the emulate tool this actually runs the game on real N64 hardware.

+## GPERF - Game Performance Profiler
+The source code for the `gperf` tool is in this folder, the tool is used to help game developers optimise their code by profiling how much time is spent in each function.

+## MAKEROM
+This folder contains the source code for the `makerom` utility which converts a `specfile` into a ROM image that can be run on the hardware and also an ELF executable that can be run in the debugger (GVD).

+## KDEBUG - Kernel Debugger
+This folder contains the source code for the Kernel Debugger known as `kdebug`, this tool was used to send debugging information to and from the N64 development kit hardware inside the IRIX workstation.
+It used the `/dev/u64_kdebug` device driver for the communication.

+## GCORD - Code Re-order tool
+This folder contains source code for two versions of a tool called `gcord`, which is similar to the Unix command `cord`.
+The purpose is to optimise the game code to fit into the machines cache more efficiently.

+---
+# usr and var folders
+These 2 folders are just extracted versions from the INSTD.tar file at the root of the project, please see the section on that topic for more information.

+---
 # References
 [^1]: [Why did N64 emulation hit a reef? : emulation](https://www.reddit.com/r/emulation/comments/6leedm/why_did_n64_emulation_hit_a_reef/)